Derek Minor: Independent route and distribution deals (2014–present)

 In October 2014 at the Dove Awards he announced that his fifth album will be titled Empire and will be released in the first quarter of 2015.
 On October 22, 2014, it was announced that Derek Minor had signed a distribution deal with Entertainment One.
 The first single off the album "Who You Know" was released on November 14, 2014.
 The second single "Party People" featuring Social Club was released on December 9, 2014.
 Empire was released on January 27, 2015.
 The album debuted at No. 54 on the Billboard 200.

 On July 29, 2016, he announced that he would be releasing his sixth studio album, Reflection, on October 14, 2016.
 A few days later he released a free EP, 1014, to those who pre-ordered the album.
 Reflection debuted at No. 7 on the Billboard Christian Albums chart, No. 5 on the Rap Albums chart, and No. 15 on the Independent Albums chart.
 His music video for Reflection album cut "Until I'm Gone" featuring B.J. the Chicago Kid premiered on Billboard.com.
 The visual for "Look at Me Now" premiered on BET.com.

 In February 2017, his song "Change the World" featuring Hollyn reached No. 1 on Billboard's Hot AC/CHR chart.
 That same month, Minor embarked on the Rock and Worship Roadshow with Steven Curtis Chapman, Francesca Battistelli, Rend Collective, Passion and others.
 In the spring of 2017, broadcast of the We Love Christian Music Awards, Minor's Reflection album received the Rap/Urban Album of the Year honor.

-In mid-2017, Minor premiered the stand-alone single "Fresh Prince" on HipHopSince1987.

 His next installment of music was the Up and Away series, which featured four projects: the EPs Your Soul Must Fly and High Above, which were released in the late 2017, and two full-length albums The Trap and By Any Means, which were released in 2018.
 The titles form a sentence, "Your soul must fly high above the trap by any means".